raoulg/MADS-MachineLearning-course/README.md

 2. `rye sync`

 ## add your own ssh key
+If you want easy access to the VM, add your ssh key to the VM:
-1. copy your local ssh key, see [github docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
+1. copy your local ssh key to the VM, see [github docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and/or the azure manual.
 2. `cd ~/.ssh`
-3. `nano authorized_keys`
-copy paste your key on the second line (leave the first key there) and save the file, then exit
+3. `nano authorized_keys` (or, [if you know how to use it](https://www.youtube.com/watch?v=m8C0Cq9Uv9o), install and use `nvim`) copy paste your key to the end of the file (leave existing keys) and save the file, then exit
 4. check with `cat authorized_keys` that your key is added.

 ## Still watch the video.